Jeff Thomson (artist)

 Jeff Thomson (born 1957 in Auckland, New Zealand) is a New Zealand sculptor best known for his colourful sculptural works fabricated from corrugated iron.
 These range in size from a life-sized giraffe to gallery-friendly wall hangings.

 Education

+Thomson was encouraged and inspired to become an artist by his art teacher Paul Dibble.
 Thomson studied at Elam School of Fine Arts, Auckland where he focused on painting and printmaking, he left in 1981 having obtained a Bachelor of Fine Arts.
 In 1982 he went on to study at Auckland Teachers College.
 After leaving teachers college he taught in secondary schools until 1986 before becoming a full time artist.

 Career

 In 1980 Thomson took a break from art school and moved to Dunedin.
 Towards the end of 1980, he walked from there to Christchurch to attend his brother's wedding; the journey took 13 days.
 Along the way he observed the varieties of signage, weathered fence posts, mail boxes and other rural paraphernalia.
 Along the way he collected pieces of timber and signage from abandoned properties.
 He enjoyed the walk so much he completed another walk around East Cape that summer.
 On returning to art school in 1981 his tutor Don Binney encouraged him to make these walks part of his practice and to continue recording them.
 In 1981 he walked from Bulls to New Plymouth along the way through the rural countryside he left messages in letter boxes offering to make a piece of art for the owner.
 He left 350 messages and received 7 responses.
 Working at home he cut shapes out of plywood and screen printed images on them.
 He then returned and installed the resulting sculpture for the owners.

 In 1982 Thomson had his first solo exhibition at the Auckland dealer gallery RKS Art, where he exhibited his mailbox sculptures.
 At this exhibition he met Jenny Neligan who booked him for an exhibition at her Bowen Galleries in Wellington in 1984.
 Neligan went on to become his gallerist for more than 30 years.
 For one of the mailboxes in this exhibition he had used corrugated iron for the first time to create a silhouette of a cow.
 A Wellington couple attracted to the corrugated iron mailbox commissioned three corrugated iron animals for their garden, this was the start of the long line of animals for which he has become well known.